Zero Waste City Guide

 By The Pound

-Ann Arbor’s premiere resource for zero waste shopping everything from oils to grains, to pasta, to candy.
+Ann Arbor’s premiere resource for zero waste shopping for everything from oils to grains to pasta to candy.

 Save food from going to landfill

 Olio allows you to list and pick up excess food from your neighbors.

 Buying used items – especially big items like furniture and cars – not only eliminates the demand for the production (extraction, refinement, manufacture, transport) of a new item, but is also cheaper and often means you are giving money to a neighbor rather than a distant executive.

 Buy No Things and Olio are great ways to get into sharing and gifting!

 A new laptop creates about 400X its weight in CO2!
 Electronics are so easy to get used or refurbished and they have an outsize environmental impact.

 Repair – especially for larger items and electronics – is an essential tactic to reduce the pressure to extract more resources.

 Join Maker Works or All Hands Active at a community repair day!

 Repair guides for everything, written by everyone.